Facebook fallout: Civil rights groups call for firing of executive

 The uproar over how Facebook executives handled a series of scandals continues to grow.

-On Tuesday, Color of Change, Bend the Arc: Jewish Action, and Public Citizen called on the world's largest social network to fire Joel Kaplan, Facebook's vice president of global public policy.
-The advocacy groups also want Facebook to release a civil rights audit and any opposition research done on them by Definers Public Affairs, a firm that Facebook ended its contract with after an investigation by The New York Times.
+On Tuesday three civil rights groups, Color of Change, Bend the Arc: Jewish Action, and Public Citizen called on the world's largest social network to fire Joel Kaplan, vice president of global public policy for Facebook.
+The groups also want Facebook to release a civil rights audit and any opposition research done on them by Definers Public Affairs, a firm that Facebook ended its contract with after an investigation by The New York Times.

-"While we were sitting across the table operating in good faith, they were trying to undermine us with anti-Semitic and anti-black tropes," said Rashad Robinson, executive director of Color of Change, which was one of the groups reportedly targeted by Definers.
+"While we were sitting across the table operating in good faith, they were trying to undermine us with anti-Semitic and anti-black tropes," said Rashad Robinson, executive director of Color of Change, one of the groups reportedly targeted by Definers, in a press conference.

-Facebook acknowledged that Definers asked reporters to look into the funding of Freedom from Facebook but has said in a statement that to "suggest that this was an anti-Semitic attack is reprehensible and untrue."
+Facebook acknowledged that Definers asked reporters to look into the funding of Freedom from Facebook, but it said in a statement that to "suggest that this was an anti-Semitic attack is reprehensible and untrue."

-Kaplan reportedly raised concerns about suppressing conservative speech as the company weighed whether to boot Donald Trump from the platform in 2015 for allegations of hate speech and how to handle election meddling by Russian trolls on the social network.
-The role that Kaplan has played within in Facebook has "made things worse," Robinson said.
+Kaplan reportedly raised concerns about suppressing conservative speech as the company weighed whether to boot Donald Trump from the platform in 2015 for allegations of hate speech.
+The role Kaplan has played within Facebook has "made things worse," Robinson said.

 CNET reached out to Facebook but the company didn't immediately respond.